digitalcytometry/ecotyper/README.md

     Cophenetic coefficient cutoff : 0.975
     #The p-value cutoff used for filtering non-significant overlaps in the jaccard matrix used for discovering ecotypes in step 8.
 Default: 1 (no filtering).
     Jaccard matrix p-value cutoff : 1
+    Minimum number of states in ecotypes : 3
 ```

 The configuration file has three sections, *Input*, *Output* and